 The efficiency with which heat is transferred from the windings through the motor body and into the environment ultimately governs the continuous force rating.
 Motor housing surface area plays a major role in heat dissipation, with larger motors benefiting from a naturally greater surface area.
 A motor’s ability to shed heat is also highly sensitive to mounting, airflow, and ambient temperature.

-The relationship between force and electrical power can be expressed using a motor-specific constant Kf′ as F = Kf√P. A larger motor typically has a larger Kf′ , enabling it to produce more force for the same electrical power.
-Winding resistance increases with temperature, so generating a given force requires the same current but results in more power loss from the relationship Ploss = I²R.
-As resistance climbs, the motor’s effective Kf′ decreases, meaning it requires more power to generate the same force and warms even faster.
+Winding resistance increases with temperature, so generating a given force requires the same current but results in more power loss from the relationship Ploss= I2R.
+As resistance climbs, the motor’s effective Kf′ drops, meaning it requires more power to generate the same force output and warms even faster.

 The ambient temperature can play an important role in choosing the linear motor best suited for an application.
 In some cases, such as operating in a hot factory environment or a confined space, the motor’s force must be derated due to elevated ambient temperature, and a larger motor than initially expected may be required.
 The following equation is a typical guideline for derating specified force at higher ambient temperatures.